William Grinfield: Home general

-Grinfield was then promoted by seniority to major-general in October.
-Continuing in the 3rd Foot Guards, he was criticised by members of his regiment for "a most brutal and oppressive plan of discipline", with his "unprecedented martinetism" having "discontented the whole regiment".
-On 20 February 1795 he was given control of the garrison at Dover, with his home in Sidmouth, commanding part of the Southern Military District.
+Serving with the 3rd Foot Guards in his regimental rank of lieutenant-colonel, Grinfield continued his harsh disciplinary ways.
+He was criticised by members of his regiment for "a most brutal and oppressive plan of discipline", with his "unprecedented martinetism" having "discontented the whole regiment".
+At some point during this period Grinfield was on guard duty at the tiltyard in Horse Guards when he was met by a group of his creditors and sheriff's officers.
+Instead of agreeing to their demands Grinfield had them surrounded by soldiers and locked in the guardroom.
+The Lord Chief Justice of the King's Bench, Lord Kenyon, threatened him with contempt of court, at which point Grinfield surrendered to his creditors with "ignominious submission".

+On 20 February 1795 Grinfield was given control of the garrison at Dover, with his home in Sidmouth, commanding part of the Southern Military District.
 He was then made colonel of the 86th Regiment of Foot on 25 March, replacing Lieutenant-General Russell Manners and relinquishing his position as lieutenant-colonel of the 3rd Foot Guards.

 By June 1798 Grinfield had moved to command the North-West Military District.
-He was then promoted to lieutenant-general later in the year, and in January 1801 was given command of the Midland Military District, consisting of most of Buckinghamshire and Oxfordshire with his headquarters in Lichfield.
-He was then on 5 June 1802 appointed Commander-in-Chief of the Forces in the Windward and Leeward Islands.
+He was then promoted to lieutenant-general later in the year, and in January 1801 was given command of the Midland, or Inland, Military District, consisting of most of Buckinghamshire and Oxfordshire with his headquarters in Lichfield.
+Early in 1802 Grinfield was transferred to command the Eastern Military District, before on 5 June he was appointed Commander-in-Chief of the Forces in the Windward and Leeward Islands.